PmagPy/PmagPy/README.md

   - Example data files that are used in the examples provided in the PmagPy cookbook http://earthref.org/PmagPy/cookbook

 Use of all these features is described in the cookbook and the underlying science behind the data and code can be explored in the book Essentials of Paleomagnetism: Third Web Edition (http://earthref.org/MagIC/books/Tauxe/Essentials/).

+## How to use it

+Full documentation for PmagPy installation and use is available in the PmagPy cookbook: http://earthref.org/PmagPy/cookbook

+To get started:
+- download a zip file of the latest release here: https://github.com/ltauxe/PmagPy/releases/latest.
+Click on "Source code (zip)" or "Source code (tar.gz)" to download.
+- To install the software on a Mac or a PC, unzip the downloaded folder and double-click on the install script for your system.
+- Linux and advanced users on Mac and PCs can either clone the repository or download the latest release and then add the directory of the main repository folder (and the program directory for access to the command line programs) to their path and pythonpath.
+On a Mac, this can be done by adding these lines to the bash_profile: ```export PATH=~/PmagPy:./:$PATH```; ```export PATH=~/PmagPy/programs:./:$PATH```; ```export PYTHONPATH=$PYTHONPATH:~/PmagPy```

 ## Background and support